 Most characters present in young adult fantasy are bland and indistinguishable.
 Apart from classic hobbies found in this genre, such as the main female drawing or having a soft spot for art (I can name five young adult fantasy books where this is the case) and the main male playing an instrument (see most Cassandra Clare books), their personalities are often only explored in their entirety when aiding the plot.
 Commonly, I find that YA authors decide against fleshing out a character and thoroughly developing them into being, because they are so focused on the world-building and the plot.
 If the cast of characters are not widely developed, the book becomes shallow.
 The A Darker Shade of Magic trilogy is a great example of a series of books that produced at least two extremely compelling (main) characters.
 (Although this trilogy is marketed as an adult series, it is most certainly appropriate for a young adult audience.)
 Now, I will not blatantly shame a series, but I will point out that I, personally, feel YA fantasy characters lack depth–giving men eerie pasts involving physical abuse or harm is not depth!–and true quality.

 Nowadays, most young adult fiction–fantasy or not–is mass produced due to a demand for merely entertaining novels.
 The immense popularity that pulp fiction has amassed in the young adult/new adult community is insane and frankly reveals readers’ poor taste (the significantly OVERhyped book Red, White & Royal Blue–a regrettable book, at best, that I struggled to finish–being a prime example of pulp fiction).
-Instead of wasting my time reading books such as that, I am slowly transitioning to literary fiction, which will not drive me to insanity.
+Instead of wasting my time reading books such as that, I am gradually transitioning to literary fiction, which will not drive me to insanity.
 So, that’s a relief!

 Thank you for reading,